 The Peoria Humane Society will donate equipment and supplies when the shelter is running low.

 The Peoria Humane Society coordinates fundraisers and food drives to make sure the shelter animals have what they need to make their shelter stay as comfortable as possible.
+PHS works with several businesses, especially around the holidays, to solicit donations for animals in the shelter.

 The Peoria Humane Society, in conjunction with the volunteer program, organizes outreach events to promote the adoption of shelter animals.